Our Favourite 31 Croatian Souvenirs: What To Buy In Croatia

 The necktie is more than a decorative piece of fabric.
 It has historical significance in Croatia and is celebrated on International Cravat Day.

 Like most things in life, the story has a few variations, but they all link back to Croatian mercenaries.
 Cravats were a part of the uniforms of Croatian soldiers.
-During the 17th century Prussian Wars, soldiers tied them into their collars to keep them closed.
+During the 17th-century European wars, soldiers tied them into their collars to keep them closed.
 This original necktie was adopted and adapted to modern culture, becoming the fashion accessory it is today.

 An alternative explanation is a little more romantic.
 It is thought that when a Croatian man was called away on business or readied for a dangerous journey, his wife/girlfriend/significant other would tie her scarf around his neck and collar, and he would leave it there to remind him of her love while away.

-Either way, a cravat is among the most traditional Croatian items and one of Croatia’s absolute best gifts for men that you could snag (and bonus, it does not take up much room).
+Either way, a cravat is among the most traditional Croatian items and one of Croatia’s absolute best gifts for men you can snag (and bonus: it doesn’t take up much room).
 You can find them in loads of places across the country.

 16. The Šestine Umbrella From Zagreb